 Our attitude toward dieting should be to steward well everything God has entrusted into our care–and this includes the proper maintenance of the physical bodies He has given us.
 We accomplish His purposes in these bodies of ours, and therefore, they need to be strong and fit and healthy enough to do the “…good works, which God prepared beforehand that we should walk in them.”
 (Ephesians 2:10 NKJV) Causing them to become dysfunctional in any way, whether through neglect or overindulgence, is being an unfaithful caretaker of that which was entrusted to our oversight, and it minimizes our impact for Christ!
 So, our goal should be to maintain our bodies at peak operating performance levels.
 How do we do this?

 Maintaining our bodies properly is a many-pronged strategy.
 We eat modest portions of food that nourishes our bodies–what our cells need, not what our cravings want.
 That might be something slightly different for each of us, but for me it is almost exclusively lots of raw veggies, fruit, whole grains, milk, beans, nuts, some fish and meat.
 I avoid sugars, but I allow myself 85% dark chocolate, because it’s actually good for me (in moderation, because of the sugar).
-I avoid processed grains, margarine, and other fats (besides modest amounts of pure butter and olive or coconut oil) because I recognize they are poison to my cells.
+I avoid processed grains, margarine, and other fats (besides modest amounts of pure butter and olive oil) because I recognize they are poison to my cells.
 Do the research on what’s healthy and what’s not; it’s easy these days!

 It also includes getting enough sleep and exercise because that helps our cells regenerate.
 For me it also means spending some time in the sun, maintaining good relationships with the people in my life, enjoying my work, and most of all, spending time with my Lord and Savior, because being right with Him puts it all into perspective.
 Everything–including the proper functionality of my physical body–is for Him to begin with: “For of Him and through Him and to Him are all things, to whom be glory forever.
 Amen.”
 (Romans 11:36 NKJV)